 Clove oil contains eugenol, which has anesthetic, anti-inflammatory, and antibacterial .
 It can soothe pain and prevent infections from developing or advancing.
 Because of this, clove oil is sometimes used in professional dry socket pastes.
 Clove oil can have side effects, so consult your dentist or oral surgeon before using this as a home remedy.

 These side effects may include:

 - rash or skin irritation

 You can add clove oil to sterile gauze and apply it directly to the affected area.
 Only keep the gauze on for 20 minutes at a time until you’re sure that you won’t experience side effects.

 Honey has anti-inflammatory and analgesic properties.
-A 2014 study found that honey dressings for dry socket resulted in a significant reduction in inflammation, edema, pain, and discomfort.
+A found that honey dressings for dry socket resulted in a significant reduction in inflammation, edema, pain, and discomfort.
 It also showed evidence of preventing further infection.